shapelets/khiva/README.md

 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Installation
 1. Install conan, c++ package manager, preferably through `pip install conan`.
-For more information and alternative installation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
+For more information and alternative installation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html).
-2. Run `conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz`
+2. Run `conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz`.
-3. Create `build` folder and, after moving into the new folder, run `cmake ..`
+3. Create `build` folder and, after moving into the new folder, run `conan install .. --build missing`.
+4. Run `cmake ..`.
-4. Run `make -j8 && make install`.
+5. Run `make -j8 && make install`.

 ### Generating the Khiva installers
 This project can be packaged to be installed in a Windows, Linux or Mac OS system.
 CPack is used in order to perform this task.